-New York dermatologist Rita Linkner, MD first investigated its topical effects when she was completing her fellowship in dermatopharmacology at Mount Sinai.
-“We were looking into resveratrol’s anti-aging potential on various DNA markers using biopsy samples taken from patients who were using a resveratrol-based skin-care line for months,” she says.
+New York dermatologist Rita Linkner, MD first investigated the topical effects of resveratrol when she was completing her fellowship in dermatopharmacology at Mount Sinai.
+“We were looking into its anti-aging potential on various DNA markers using biopsy samples taken from patients who were using a resveratrol-based skin-care line for months,” she says.
 “The findings were solid: It does in fact anti-age the skin to the level of adjusting DNA markers.”
 So what does this mean exactly?
 It “works at the cellular level to help repair cells that have been attacked by free radicals,” adds Brigitte Beasse, Los Angeles aesthetician and owner of Brigitte Beauté.
 “It contains sirtuin, which repairs DNA and prevents cellular mutation.”

 “Newer data suggests that resveratrol can function as a brightening agent as well, as it has effects on tyrosinase, the enzyme that is responsible for melanin discoloration [dark spots] in the skin,” says Dr. Linkner.
 “Resveratrol appears to need to the help of an exfoliating agent to penetrate to the depths of the skin where it can act as a brightening agent, so for this benefit, it should be paired with ingredients such as retinol and niacinamide.”

-“People aren’t allergic to antioxidants as a whole, so the more the better!” says Ross.
+Dallas dermatologist Elizabeth Bahar Houshmand, MD says resveratrol is great for all skin types.
+“People aren’t allergic to antioxidants as a whole, so the more the better!” adds Joshua Ross, aesthetician and founder of LA-based SkinLab.
 However, be sure to study the ingredient list before using if your skin is easily irritated or allergic.
 Resveratrol is often paired with other actives that may be a culprit, so better safe than sorry.

 Find a Doctor